sealsh1ttle/icpc2020/README.md

 --------replication package--------

-bots.txt is the file with the names of the 147 bots found.
+bots.txt contains the names of the 147 bots. users.txt contains the names of the 728 users.